Drinchai/BloodGen3Module/README.md

 ## Input
 To perform the modular repertoire analysis, the R package requires a sample annotation table and a normalized expression data matrix.
-For illustrative purposes, the sample input files can be downloaded from: https://github.com/Drinchai/GSE13015.
+For illustrative purposes, the sample input files can be downloaded from: https://github.com/Drinchai/GSE13015 and https://github.com/Drinchai/DC_Gen3_Module_analysis/tree/master/R%20data

 ```{r raw data and annotaion preparation}
 #Load expression data